 Kindergarten is the first opportunity for children to begin to understand that school is a place for learning and working.
 They will learn about sharing, taking turns, respecting the rights of others, and taking care of themselves.

-Math instruction uses McGraw Hill’s My Math as the primary resource.
-Handwriting is learned through the Foundations program.
-Harcourt Social Studies and Science provide strong curricula in those areas.
-Each child will receive a personal Beginner’s Bible for use in kindergarten and to keep at the end of the school year.
+Math instruction uses Engage New York as the primary resource.
+Handwriting and phonics is learned through the Logic of English program.
+Harcourt Social Studies and National Geographic Science provide strong curricula in those areas.
+Each child will receive a personal Jesus Story Bible for use in kindergarten and to keep at the end of the school year.